 Earlier, the Rabanus work had been referenced in the Chronica Majora of Matthew Paris (Matthaei Parisiensis).
-He was a monk at the Abbey of St Albans who collated the writings of his Abbot, John de Celia, from around 1190.
-The Rabanus manuscript is also listed in the Scriptorum Ecclesiasticorum Historia literaria Basilae at Oxford.
+28 He was a monk at the Abbey of St Albans who collated the writings of his Abbot, John de Celia, from around 1190.
+The Rabanus manuscript is also listed in the Scriptorum Ecclesiasticorum Historia literaria Basilae29 at Oxford.

 In the 1470s, shortly after the Magdalen foundation at Oxford, an educational hostel for Benedictine monks at Cambridge was rebuilt under the patronage of Henry Stafford, Duke of Buckingham, to become Buckingham College.
 Subsequently, lay students were admitted as well as monks.
 Then, in Tudor times, the College came into the possession of Thomas, Lord Audley, as a result of Henry VIII's Dissolution of the Monasteries.
 He dedicated the College to Mary as The College of Saint Mary Magdalene in 1542.
 At that stage, Lord Audley contrived a way to differentiate, in audible terms, between his College and that of its sister institution at Oxford.
-By introducing his own name into the equation, he decided that the Magdalene College at Cambridge should be pronounced 'Maudleyn', and the tradition prevails to this day.

-In phonetic terms, there was an earlier precedent for the nominal corruption in that Mary had previously appeared as Mary Mawdelyn in The Book of Margery Kempe (1438) - 'Have mend, dowter, what Mary Mawdelyn was, Mary Eypcyan, Seynt Powyl, and many other seynts that arn now in hevyn'.
+By introducing his own name into the equation, he decided that the Magdalene College at Cambridge should be pronounced 'Maudleyn', and the tradition prevails to this day.30 in The Book of Margery Kempe (1438) - 'Have mend, dowter, what Mary Mawdelyn was, Mary Eypcyan, Seynt Powyl, and many other seynts that arn now in hevyn'.
 Well known to Lord Audley, this spiritual diary of a Norfolk visionary is reputed to be the first published autobiography in English.
-Despite the author's illiteracy, for which the book subsequently attracted much criticism, it is a fascinating record of life in turbulent 15th-century England.
+Despite the author's illiteracy, for which the book subsequently attracted much criticism, it is a fascinating record of life in turbulent 15th-century England.31